marcus-alicia/iRedAdmin-Pro-SQL/README.md

 All copyright, and other -rights to iRedMail. <br><br>

+### ... aND thE nEw EulA

+Wrong again.
+In no way am I ever being told to agree to it.
+Furthermore, the EULA does not change the past.
+This is a modified, open-sourced copy of the product during a time where it was fine.
+Now, the new EULA would *in theory* break this for me. **HOWEVER**, I dont have to agree to it to download the update, I dont have to agree to it to install the update, and I am not asked to agree to it before usage.
+In fact, if git wouldnt have told me, I wouldnt even know.
+That being said, the EULA might as well not exist.
+At least thats its current legal status.
+This piss-poor "pweeease reawd" in the readme that nobody reads, doesnt help either.
+It asks you to read it, but never to accept or understand?
+Gosh, the legalese of some people is down atrociously bad
 -----

 Only very few files were changed.
 Original check has been commented out so you can understand what it did before.